 If you have outstanding gaps in care, and most plans do at this point, or your outcomes metrics aren’t headed in the right direction, now is the time to follow up with members.
-A particular focus for some plans might be reaching out to members who haven’t completed their annual physical exam or HEDIS preventive care measures, like colonoscopies and mammograms.
+A particular focus for some plans might be reaching out to members who haven’t completed their annual physical exam or HEDIS® preventive care measures, like colonoscopies and breast cancer screenings.

 But the sooner you act, the better.

 “Waiting until the end of the year to address outstanding care gaps can put both your population’s health and your plan performance at risk,” says Carenet Chief Client Officer Vikie Spulak.
 “Scheduling an in-person doctor’s appointment at any time during the year can take weeks, even months.
 Booking an appointment at year-end can be even more challenging, if not impossible.”